Interpretable machine learning of magnetic transition temperature in Heusler magnets via hierarchical dependence extraction: Methodology

+The second intuitive approach is to construct an intermediate quantity based on the \textit{ab initio} element-resolved magnetization amplitudes in order to identify which chemical elements primarily control $T_c$.
+To do this, we decompose the total magnetization $M$ into its elemental contributions and use the element-resolved magnetization amplitude $M_{\rm Z}$ as a descriptor of the element-specific influence on $T_c$.
+We therefore define $M_{\rm Z}$ as:

-where Z is a magnetic element with an open $3d$ shell from Ti to Ni (Z forms a subset of Y), and $V_{\rm cell} = a^3/4$ is the volume of the unit cell generated by the primitive vectors in Fig.~\ref{fig:cryst}. $M_{\rm Z}$ is indirectly controllable by tuning the chemical formula, because it can be described by $d_{\rm Y}$ as seen later.
+where Z is a magnetic element with an open $3d$ shell from Ti to Ni (Z forms the subset of Y that is relevant to magnetism), and $V_{\rm cell} = a^3/4$ is the volume of the unit cell generated by the primitive vectors in Fig.~\ref{fig:cryst}. $M_{\rm Z}$ is indirectly controllable by tuning the chemical formula, since $|\mu_{{\rm Z}, i, j}|$ implicitly depends on the chemical concentration $c_{i,j}$ and element ${\rm Z}_{i,j}$ on site $i$ in the configuration $j$.
+However, we do not have an explicit expression of $|\mu_{{\rm Z}, i, j}|$; instead we rely on HDE to express $M_{\rm Z}$ as a function of the chemical proportions.
+Our choice of $M_{\rm Z}$ as intermediate quantities is motivated by guidance from mean-field theory and RPA.
+Indeed, in Appendix~\ref{app:mfrpa}, we derive explicit mean-field and RPA expressions of $T_c$ [see Eqs.~\eqref{eq:tcmf} and~\eqref{eq:tcrpa}], and we find that $T_c$ scales with the magnetic moment amplitude, and vanishes when the latter vanishes.
+In addition, in the Landau theory of ferromagnets, the magnetization along the chosen axis, here $z$, can be expressed in terms of the temperature $T$ and $T_c$, vanishing at $T = T_c$~\cite{coey2010magnetism}.

-\headline{Our choice of intermediate quantities is motivated by guidance from physical theories in which an explicit expression of $T_c$ can be derived.} According to both the mean-field theory and the RPA, $T_{c}$ can be expressed a function of the magnetic moments and increases with increasing magnetic moment amplitude, at least in the simple ferromagnetic case with one atom per unit cell.
-(See Appendix~\ref{app:mfrpa}.)
-In addition, in the Landau theory of ferromagnets, $T_c$ is a function of the magnetization $M$, and $M$ acts as an order parameter.
-The less trivial point is to identify which chemical elements mainly control $T_c$: For this reason, we decompose $M$ and consider the element-resolved $M_{\rm Z}$ as intermediate descriptors to describe $T_c$ more extensively.

-\headline{The induced magnetic moments are filtered out by applying a threshold to the magnetic moment amplitude.} Namely, in Eq.~\eqref{eq:my}, $|\mu_{{\rm Z}, i, j}|$ is set to zero if $|\mu_{{\rm Z}, i, j}| < \mu_{\rm thr}$.
-In this paper, we consider $\mu_{\rm thr} = 0\mu_{\rm B}$ or $\mu_{\rm thr} = 0.5\mu_{\rm B}$.
-Indeed, the induced moments on nonmagnetic atoms are mediated by the Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction.
-Although RKKY interactions can play a role in Heusler compounds with competing magnetic interactions~\cite{Decolvenaere2017}, the magnetic properties of FM and FiM Heusler compounds mainly arise from direct exchange rather than RKKY~\cite{Sasioglu2005,Feng2010}.
-This will be further supported by the little dependence of the HDE result on the value of $\mu_{\rm thr}$ as seen later.